-Erectile Dysfunction may develop from a multitude of medical, psychological, and life-style related causes.
-Successful penile erections relay on a healthy body-mind interplay between neurobiological signals of sexual desire and arousal, healthy central nervous system responses, and healthy cardiovascular function allowing blood inflow into the penile erectile tissue (corpus cavernosum and corpus spongiosum), and blood outflow after a man’s sexual arousal relaxes.
-Any interruption to either good mental or physical health may cause erectile dysfunction (ED).
+Erectile Dysfunction may develop from a multitude of medical, psychological, neurological, and life-style related causes.
+Successful penile erections relay on an intelligent body-mind interplay between neurobiological signals of sexual desire, healthy central nervous system arousal responses, and good cardiovascular function allowing sufficient blood circulation into the penile erectile tissue (corpus cavernosum and corpus spongiosum) and blood outflow, after a man’s sexual arousal relaxes.
+Any interruption to this, rather sophisticated, system may cause erectile dysfunction (ED).

-Increasing numbers of sex and porn addicts, including healthy young men, report difficulties with erectile dysfunction such as obtaining or maintaining erections when attempting sex with a partner.
-This type of ED is believed to be caused by repeatedly triggering abnormally high sexual arousal with chronic pornography over-consumption and it’s harmful impact on the brain’s complex dopamine pathways.
-A 2014 scientific study of pornographic behaviour, involving fMRI brain scanning, has cautioned consumers of being at increased risk of developing Pornography Induced Erectile Dysfunction (PIED) when using pornography in excess.
+Increasing numbers of sex and porn addicts, including physically healthy young men, report age-disappropriate difficulties with obtaining and maintaining erections, as well as having difficulty to ejaculate when having sex with their partner.
+This type of ED is believed to be caused by chronic pornography over-consumption and it’s harmful impact on the brain’s complex dopamine pathways.
+A 2014 scientific study of pornographic behaviour, involving fMRI brain scanning, cautions consumers of developing Pornography Induced Erectile Dysfunction (PIED) when using pornography in excess.

-- Inability to obtain or maintain erections during intercourse or other sexual practise involving a partner
+- Inability to obtain or maintain an erection during intercourse, or other sexual practices, involving a partner

-- Loss of sexual interest for the spouse/partner
+- Loss of sexual interest for their spouse or sexual partner